davidgarland/types/typed/dependent_types/README.md

 - We start with a counter that we have set at 0.
 - Whenever we come across an abstraction, we increment that counter by 1.
 The counter is not incremented when considering the type for the abstraction; only the body.
 - If an index is equal to our counter, we perform the substitution.
-- If an index is greater than our counter, we decrement it.
+- If an index is greater than our counter, we decrement that index (to account for us having removed a layer of abstraction.)
-- If an index is less than our counter, we leave it untouched.
+- If an index is less than our counter, we leave the index untouched.

 This way, indices are shifted to account for lambdas being removed, and of course we need no variable names.